Professional Poster Presentations

 - Insert background on master, not slide

-- Background can be picture, texture, or solid color.
+- The background can be picture, texture, or solid color.

 - Pictures should be used cautiously, as they have a tendency to make the poster too busy or difficult to read.